Alexhuszagh/xcross/TARGETS.md

 # Package Manager Support

-All images for Linux and MinGW come pre-installed with vcpkg and Conan. wasm comes pre-installed with vcpkg only.
+All images for Linux, MinGW, and Emscripten come pre-installed with vcpkg and Conan.